sfblackwell/amplifier/README.md

 The code uses CircuitPython version 8 beta 5 for the Pico W

-The code is based on the excellent adafruit example at: https://learn.adafruit.com/pico-w-http-server-with-circuitpython/code-the-pico-w-http-server
+The code is based on the excellent adafruit example by Liz Clark at: https://learn.adafruit.com/pico-w-http-server-with-circuitpython/code-the-pico-w-http-server

 ![image1](https://user-images.githubusercontent.com/122044826/210847851-474848ef-7fa0-44b6-8eb6-25fa30e4f679.jpeg)